TheRoddyWMS/Roddy/docs/configurationFiles.rst

 Types of files
 --------------

+Roddy configuration files exist in three flavours:

+- Project configuration files

+- Workflow or analysis configuration files

+- Generic configuration files.

-Roddy configuration files exist in three flavours: Project configuration files, workflow or analysis configuration files and generic configuration files.
-All file types may contain the same content type though analysis configuration files will normally look different than e.g. workflow configuration files.
-The main difference between the different types is their place in the configuration inheritance tree, their filename and their header.
+All file types may contain the same content type though analysis configuration files will normally look different than e.g. project configuration files.
+The main difference between the different types is their position in the configuration inheritance tree, their filename and their header.

 Filenames